ten7/hosting-drupal-on-kubernetes/lab02_deployments.md

 To run an application on Kubernetes, you need to provide it one or more  containers which power your workload.
 Historically, k8s has had several different methods of describing how to get that container in the cluster.
 In recent versions, however, many of those methods have converged into one k8s object type, a *Deployment*.

-A Deployment describes how what containers to run for the application, how many copies, where, and more.
+A Deployment describes what containers to run for the application, how many copies, where, and more.
 Deployments are used as templates to create instances of your application in the cluster, known as **pods**.
-When you modify the deployment, Kubernetes will update or re-create the pods to match the new definition.
+When you modify the Deployment, Kubernetes will update or recreate the pods to match the new definition.

 In this lab we'll:
-* Create a new deployment by writing a YAML file.
+* Create a new Deployment by writing a YAML file.
 * Use `kubectl` to *apply* that file to our cluster.
 * Inspect the application as it's deployed, edit it, and delete it.
 * Create a service definition with which to access the service externally.

 ## Writing a definition

-While you can create a deployment definition directly using `kubectl`, it's often better to write a YAML file containing the definition locally.
+While you can create a Deployment definition directly using `kubectl`, it's often better to write a YAML file containing the definition locally.
 This way, you can add it to a git repository or other version control system.

 1. Using a text editor of your choice, create a new text file called `web.yml`.
 2. Create the basic structure of the definition as follows: